Wamiqa Gabbi: Early work and expansion (2007–2019)

 In 2017, she debuted into Malayalam cinema with the sports comedy Godha opposite Tovino Thomas.
-To prepare for her role as a Punjabi wrestler, she trained for the sport in Amritsar and lived with her coach for a month.
+To prepare for her role as a Punjabi wrestler, she trained for the sport in Amritsar and lived with a coach for a month.
 In the film's climactic combat scene, Gabbi sustained physical injuries throughout her entire body.
-Her performance was positively received by critics including Firstpost's Anna MM Vetticad who described her as "luminous" and appreciated her accurate emulation of a professional wrestler's mannerisms.
+Her performance was positively received by critics including Firstpost's Anna MM Vetticad who described her as "luminous" and appreciated her emulation of a professional wrestler's mannerisms.
 Godha emerged as a sleeper hit at the box-office.
 Gabbi ended the year with the commercially successful Punjabi spiritual sequel Nikka Zaildar 2, for which she earned her first nomination for Best Actress (Critics) at the Punjabi Filmfare Awards.
-Parahuna was Gabbi's sole 2018 release.
+The romantic comedy Parahuna, co-starring Kulwinder Billa, was Gabbi's sole 2018 release.
+It performed well commercially.

 In 2019, Gabbi had five releases—four of which were Punjabi.
 She began the year as part of an ensemble that included Prithviraj Sukumaran and Mamta Mohandas in the Malayalam science fiction film 9.
 In a mixed review for Film Companion, Neelima Menon wrote that Gabbi was "scintillating as the mysterious stranger".
 She followed this with the unremarkable Punjabi features Nadhoo Khan and Dil Diyan Gallan.
-Gabbi returned to the Nikka Zaildar franchise for its third instalment, as a struggling poetess caught in a love triangle with Ammy Virk and Sonia Kaur's characters.
-Gurnaaz Kaur of The Tribune was appreciative of her addition to the film.
+Gabbi next returned to the Nikka Zaildar franchise for its third instalment as a struggling poet caught in a love triangle with Ammy Virk and Sonia Kaur's characters.
+In a positive review of the film for The Tribune_{,} Gurnaaz Kaur was appreciative of the actress' presence in the film.
 It emerged as a commercial success.
-Doorbeen—a drama centred on the illegal drug trade in Punjab—cast Gabbi as the love interest of Ninja's character.
+Doorbeen, a drama centred on the illegal drug trade in Punjab, featured Gabbi as the love interest of Ninja's character.

-Rise to prominence with streaming projects (2020–present)
+Critical recognition in streaming (2020–2023)

 In Galwakdi (2020), Gabbi played a free-spirited woman who falls in love with a librarian (played by Tarsem Jassar) that struggles with obsessive–compulsive disorder.
-In 2021, she returned to Hindi cinema after eight years with Kabir Khan's sports drama 83, starring Ranveer Singh.
-She had a supporting role as cricket player Madan Lal's wife; Gabbi acknowledged that her role was brief but chose to sign the film regardless out of admiration for Khan.
-She next made her foray into streaming with the crime drama series Grahan, in which she played Manu, a Sikh girl who becomes romantically involved with a Hindu boy (played by Anshuman Pushkar) during the 1984 anti-Sikh riots.'
-Shweta Keshri of India Today wrote that Gabbi and Pushkar "do proper justice while bringing alive the 80s romance to screen", but The Quint's Shefali Deshpande bemoaned that Gabbi's "fake freckles and Instagram filter like make up" detracted from the character's authenticity and also criticised the pair's poorly written roles.
+In 2021, she made her foray into streaming with the crime drama series Grahan in which she played Manu, a Sikh girl who becomes romantically involved with a Hindu boy (played by Anshuman Pushkar) during the 1984 anti-Sikh riots.'
+Shweta Keshri of India Today wrote that Gabbi and Pushkar "do proper justice while bringing alive the 80s romance to screen", but The Quint's Shefali Deshpande bemoaned that Gabbi's "fake freckles and Instagram filter-like make up" detracted from the character's authenticity.
+Gabbi next returned to Hindi cinema after eight years with Kabir Khan's sports drama 83 starring Ranveer Singh.
+She featured in a supporting role as cricket player Madan Lal's wife; Gabbi acknowledged that her role was brief but chose to sign the film regardless out of admiration for Khan.